networkandcode/networkandcode.github.io/_posts/python/2020-06-28-python-classes-and-instances.md

         self.color = 'Black'  # instance attribute wil be preferred
 ```
 #### Class Attributes
-So we define a class with the name 'Furniture' above, and gave it two attributes color and weight.
+So we defined a class with the name 'Furniture' above, and gave it two attributes color and weight.
 We should be able to access these attributes now, but with out typing ```()``` after the class name
 ```
 >>> Furniture.color